Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 npm run build
 ```

-The resulting files in the `dist` folder are now packaged into an Actyx App bundle using
+The resulting files in the `dist` folder can now be packaged into an Actyx app using

 ```
 ax apps package
 ```

-The resulting bundle is then deployed to the Android device by running
+The resulting app is then deployed to the Android device by running

 ```
 ax apps deploy --local com.actyx.sample-webview-app-1.0.0.tar.gz <DEVICE_IP>
 ```

-As for the Docker app, you don’t need to configure the webview app.
-You can start the app either by selecting it from the ActyxOS app on Android or by using the Actyx CLI:
+Now that the app is deployed, you can start it either by selecting it from the ActyxOS app on Android or by using the Actyx CLI:

 ```
 ax apps start --local com.actyx.sample-webview-app <DEVICE_IP>